Prague Experience logoPrague tourist information & travel guide logo

 Location of Prague in Europe

-Prague is located in Central Bohemia, which is the largest region in Czechia.
+Prague is in Central Bohemia, which is the largest region in Czechia.
 The country covers 78,864 square kilometres (30,449 square miles).

 The highest mountain in Czechia is Snezka (1604m).
 Its longest river is the Vltava (434km).